Skip to main content

 Should I switch to an EV in Kenya?

-EV cost per 100 km is roughly KES 230 (at 15 kWh / 100 km × KES 15.30 effective KPLC rate at home), vs KES 1,475 for a petrol car at 12 km/L. Savings: ~85%.
-But upfront cost is higher and charging infrastructure outside Nairobi is limited.
+EV cost per 100 km is roughly KES 230 (at 15 kWh / 100 km × KES 15.30 effective KPLC rate at home), vs ~KES 1,785 for a petrol car at 12 km/L. Savings: ~87%.
+With 2026 pump prices above KES 214/L, the EV case is stronger than ever, though upfront cost is higher and fast-charging outside Nairobi is still limited.
 Best for city commuters with home charging.

 How much do Kenyans spend on fuel monthly?